whole-tale/wt-design-docs/.github/ISSUE_TEMPLATE/TEST_PLAN.md

 1. Select "Export Tale" from Tale menu
 1. Confirm that a download starts for the ZIP archive
 1. Open the archive
-1. Confirm bagit format and contents
+1. Confirm that exported ZIP is a valid Bag
+   1. Must contain bagit.txt, bag-info.txt
+   1. Optionally `pip install bdbag` and `bdbag --validate full .`
 1. Run the exported tale and confirm that it builds and runs as expected
+   1. Follow instructions in README.md

+TODO: Create a non-trivial example that exercises build, fetch, across different data sources; etc.

 ## Settings